-ING Bank is the largest Dutch bank by assets (€846 billion at December 2017) and one of the largest financial institutions globally.
-Its Aa3 deposit and senior unsecured debt ratings primarily reflect the bank's (1) low asset risk, despite exposures to sensitive activities and geographies as part of its diversified wholesale banking operations; (2) its strong profitability, based on a diversified business mix; and (3) its sound liquidity profile.
-In addition, we expect ING to issue a material amount of additional loss-absorbing debt and capital in response to forthcoming regulatory requirements.
+ING Bank is the largest Dutch bank by assets (€906 billion at end-June 2018) and one of the largest financial institutions globally.
+Its Aa3 deposit and senior unsecured debt ratings primarily reflect the bank's (1) low asset risk, despite exposures to riskier activities and geographies as part of its diversified wholesale banking operations; (2) its strong profitability, based on a diversified business mix; and (3) its sound liquidity profile.
+In addition, we expect ING Groep (ING), the bank's parent company, to issue a material amount of additional loss-absorbing instruments in response to forthcoming regulatory requirements.
 This issuance plan leads to an extremely low loss severity for the bank's senior unsecured debt and deposits, reflected in a three-notch uplift from the bank's Baseline Credit Assessment (BCA) of baa1.
 As ING Bank is a bank of global systemic importance, the probability of government support is moderate, which translates into an additional one notch uplift.

-Rating Scorecard - Key Financial Ratios
+Exhibit 1 Rating Scorecard - Key Financial Ratios